sdrafahl/CryptoPrice/README.md

 # CryptoPrice

-This is a simple Perl script that will retrieve the price for a given crypto currency and return the price.
+This is a simple Perl script that will retrieve the price for a given crypto currency and return the price and then update you whenever the price changes.

 ## Getting Started